vict0rcarvalh0/pinocchio-guide/README.md

 These instructions manage SPL token accounts and operations, which follow Solana's token standard.

+### Approve
-- Approve: Authorizes a spender to spend a specific amount of tokens.
+Authorizes a spender to spend a specific amount of tokens.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},